theorlbooth/Project_1/README.md

 ## Potential future features

-Asside from fixing the bugs...
+Aside from fixing the bugs...

 ### Increased Speed